openmpp/docker/README.ompp-run.md

 From: `windows/servercore:1809`

-Installed: `VisualC 2015 re-distributable runtime, Microsoft MPI, 7zip, curl`
+Installed: `Visual C++ 2015 re-distributable runtime, Microsoft MPI, 7zip, curl`

 ## How to use `openmpp/openmpp-run:centos-7` image